guynich/audio_understanding/README.md

 The audio features a person reflecting on their day.
 They describe feeling refreshed in the morning, enjoying coffee, and spending time at the park.
 They also mention finishing the day with a good book and feeling grateful for simple moments.
 The speaker seems to have had a pleasant day and appreciates their old friends.
 They express contentment and relaxation at the end of the day.
 ```

-> I also saw `The audio seems to contain a stream of random characters and words,`
+> I also saw another run return
-> in another run.
+> `The audio seems to contain a stream of random characters and words,` ...

 ### Time took
 MacBook Air M3 (16GB)